Nicolasbort/calendr/README.md

-# App back-end
+# Calendr

-API and administration UI to provide and receive data from a psychology app
+PWA App, API and administration UI to provide and receive data from a psychology app

 This code is formatted using Black and tested with pytest